codyveladev/react-covid19-tracker/README.md

 ---

 # Development Commands
-- npm i: install project dependencies
+- `npm i`: install project dependencies
-- npm run dev: will run the front end and the back end concurrently.
+- `npm run dev`: will run the front end and the back end concurrently.

 ---